kovihome/ReqSmith/README.md

    Based on the requirements, ReqSmith creates the required source code with the appropriate modules for the required language and build system.

     ```bash
-   compose -l kotlin -b gradle
+   forge -l kotlin -b gradle
     ```

 4. **Build your application**: